day8/re-frame/docs/MentalModelOmnibus.md

-**But** there are other interesting perspectives on re-frame which will deepen your understanding of its design, and enable you to get the best from it.
+**But** there are other interesting perspectives on re-frame which will deepen your understanding of its design, and help you to get the best from it.

 This tutorial is a tour
 of these ideas, justifications and insights.
 It is a little rambling, but I